 | Peel River|| |

-- Some limited access uncontrolled flows in sections of the Peel River for general security users has been permitted in 2020.
+- Although no general security allocations, some access to uncontrolled flows in sections of the Peel River for general security users was permitted in 2020.

-- Restrictions on access across the Northern Basin in January/February 2020 to protect flows for critical needs.
-These ended on 28 February but access for high security users was permitted during most of this period.
+- Restrictions on commercial access across the Northern Basin in January/February 2020 to protect flows for critical needs.
+These ended on 28 February but access for high security users in the Peel was permitted during most of this period.

-- Use of pipeline ceased in late July when Tamworth Council was able to access supply from river flows and Dungowan and Chaffey Dam reached 20%.
-Normal minimum flow release of 3 ML/day then resumed.
+- Use of pipeline ceased in late July 2020 when Tamworth Council was able to access supply from river flows and Dungowan and Chaffey Dam reached 20%.
+Normal minimum flow release of 3 ML/day then resumed

-- Tamworth Regional Council eased town water supply restrictions on 31 August 2020 from Level 5 to Level 4 when Chaffey Dam reached 25% and will further reduce these to Level 3 on 1 November 2020 as Chaffey Dam has reached 30%.
+- Tamworth Regional Council eased town water supply restrictions on 31 August 2020 from Level 5 to Level 4 when Chaffey Dam reached 25% and further reduced these to Level 3 on 1 November 2020 when Chaffey Dam reached 30%.

 - Government has announced that it will construct a new larger Dungowan Dam.